 Dr. Lawrence Krauss posted a fascinating series of “5 Minute Physics” videos circa April/May 2020.
 They are filmed in and around his Oregon home, which is in a lovely woods with a creek running through it, and this yields a very pleasing viewing experience.
 In this post I’ll review Episodes 1 thru 3 of Dr. Krauss’s videos and compare and contrast with NPQG.

 Episode 1: Dr. Krauss begins with a discussion of the idea of the expanding universe and the well known example of an expanding balloon.
 Most people, including physicists, have a very difficult time imagining space expanding and for good reason, because it is counter-intuitive to our normal everyday experience of space.
-In NPQG the background space does not expand, but instead, the spacetime æther that fills the universe expands outward from each galaxy during some epochs.
+In NPQG the background space does not expand, but instead, the spacetime æther that fills the universe expands outward from each galaxy and more so during some epochs.
 These epochs are characterized by the central SMBH in the galaxy jetting Planck plasma and the creation of new spacetime æther which inflates and expands as it cools.
-In NPQG it is also possible for spacetime æther to have a directional flow which may be helpful to explain certain anisotropic flows in the universe as well as factoring into the varying measurements of the speed of light.
 The NPQG narrative is far more logical because it is natural to understand an æther that is expanding and in opposition to the outflow from neighboring galaxies.

 Furthermore, NPQG attributes ‘redshift’ of light to an expanded list of causes, which includes traveling through expansionary galaxy local regions or traveling through a headwind (redshift) or tailwind (blueshift) of spacetime æther.
 We can’t directly test the mechanisms for photon energy shift because we have no observations on which to base them upon, and that is because we are not yet able to detect NPQG’s hypothesized spacetime æther particles.